April 12 reopening date confirmed for beauty salons and spas in England

 Step four will see a return to household mixing indoors, UK holidays and some large-scale events.
 This is expected from June 21.

-The Government has since published its Covid-19 Response Spring 2021, setting out the roadmap out of the current lockdown for England.
+The Government then published its Covid-19 Response Spring 2021, setting out the roadmap out of the current lockdown for England.

-In parliament, the Prime Minister said he wanted to ensure there are no further lockdowns after the current one, adding, “This roadmap should be cautious but also irreversible”.
+In February, the Prime Minister said he wanted to ensure there are no further lockdowns after the current one, adding, “This roadmap should be cautious but also irreversible”.

 He also said there will be at least five weeks between each step and that the Government will give at least one week’s notice of each step being implemented.